All Episodes

 Can't we just do this so that we have as little consternation as possible because we're suffering out here.

-I don't mean that as a sexist comment, but it frankly, it's why the soccer mom phenomenon works.
+I don't mean that as a sexist comment, but frankly, it's why the soccer mom phenomenon works.

 It's why the NASCAR mom thing works.

-It's why the liberals continually, every election try to identify a certain middle, upper middle class female archetype, and suggest that she will be the primary beneficiary of Democrat policies because she's suffering too, and her own husband doesn't care.
+It's why the liberals continually, every election, try to identify a certain middle, upper-middle-class female archetype and suggest that she will be the primary beneficiary of Democrat policies because she's suffering too, and her own husband doesn't care.

 Bill Clinton loved those soccer moms more than their own husbands.

-Somebody had to help these women was the Democrats that were gonna do it.
+It was the Democrats that were going to do it.

 The same thing now.